JacopoPan/a-minimalist-guide/Part2.md

 Verify `conda`'s version with `$ conda --version`

-Running command `$ python` should start the corresponding version
+Running command `$ python` should start the associated version of Python's interpreter

 ### Install Python, `pip`, and your project's packages